 2. Identify the customer goal

-With your persona set, you need to define the scope of the map by making it clear the goal the customer is aiming for.
-This could be the end-to-end experience, e.g.:
+In the populated version of our customer journey map template the goal we’ve chosen is making a purchase With your persona set, you need to define the scope of the map by making it clear the goal the customer is aiming for.
+This could be the end-to-end experience:

 - Uber: book a taxi and get to my destination